-D. Approval Sheet
+E. Approval Sheet

-The Chief of Party or Lead Hydrographer shall furnish a digitally signed statement of approval for all information contained within the Data Acquisition and Processing Report using the procedures prescribed in Section E under the Descriptive Report Approval Sheet.
+The Chief of Party or Lead Hydrographer shall furnish a digitally signed statement of approval for all information contained within the Data Acquisition and Processing Report using the procedures prescribed in the Section 8.1.4.
+E., the Descriptive Report Approval Sheet.